dnbabkov/ar_project_Jazzy/README.md

 This repository contains a simulation setup for a custom robot in Gazebo using SLAM Toolbox, Nav2, and RViz2.
 The robot can be launched into different worlds, build maps using SLAM, and navigate using Nav2.

+The project is based on [this](https://www.youtube.com/playlist?list=PLunhqkrRNRhYAffV8JDiFOatQXuU-NnxT) playlist on YouTube

 ## Robot Description

 The robot is a differential drive mobile platform with two rear wheels and one omnidirectional front wheel for passive balancing.
 It is equipped with the following sensors: